jiansenzheng/oanda_trading/README.md

 * Inspired by Michael Halls-Moore from quantstart.com

-## Donation
+## Bitcoin Donation

-* BTC donation address: 35TkyWD4Vwp66hX8b8U8stABSDyW3pcCS1
+* If you would like to support my project, please consider donating to this address: 35TkyWD4Vwp66hX8b8U8stABSDyW3pcCS1